unibas-tilics/tilics/articles/article-047-game-of-life.md

 <!-- BEGIN BODY -->
 John Horton Conway invented a simple game with a small amount of rules.
 Each cell on a square grid is either dead or alive.
-For each iteration the cell looks at it 8 neighbors.
+For each iteration the cell looks at it eight neighbors.
-If it has less than two living neighbors it dies of loneliness, if it has more then 3 neighbors it dies of overpopulation.
-If it has exactly 3 neigbors it turns alive.
+If it has less than two living neighbors it dies of loneliness, but if it has more then three neighbors it dies of overpopulation.
+A cell turns alive if it has exactly three living neigbors.

 Those rules are quite simple but the possibilities of interesting simulation are enormous.
-It is Turing complete and simulating it is often used to show Turing completeness of something else.
+There is a whole zoo of creatures and self replicating patterns that can evolve in this two dimensional world.
 <!-- END BODY -->